Skip to main content Link Search Menu Expand Document (external link)

 As with Lab 3, we have provided a handful of unit tests that validate your AnimatedSprite functionality.
 These will automatically run every time you push AnimatedSprite.cpp.
 Keep in mind you need to pass the unit tests to satisfy the spec for animation.

-You can also run the tests locally if you clone the https://github.com/itp380-20243/tests-Lab04 repo and copy your AnimatedSprite.cpp file into that repo.
+You can also run the tests locally if you clone the https://github.com/tac380-20253/tests-Lab04 repo and copy these files to it:

 Goomba Animations

-You’ll first test AnimatedSprite with Goomba.
+You’ll first use AnimatedSprite with Goomba.
 In Goomba.cpp, instead of creating a SpriteComponent, create an AnimatedSprite.

 Then, add code like this to create an animation called "walk" :